Giving communities the tools to thrive

 For more information on our current projects please visit here.

-Hello World and Avenues: The World School present @SXSWEdu on 9 March 2017, Austin, TX/US
+Hello World and Avenues: The World School at SXSWEdu on 9 March 2017, Austin, TX/US

-Hello World and research partner Avenues: The World School will present at SXSWEdu 2017.
+Hello World and research partner Avenues: The World School successfully presented at this year's SXSWEdu.
 Hello World gives a unique insight into what we can learn about education from children in remote places.
 When we move aside and provide the right tools, children can take their education beyond expectations.

-Together, Hello World and Avenues are exploring how to bring high quality, scalable, sustainable and affordable education to places where children have no or only limited access to traditional schooling.
+As part of our partnership between Hello World and Avenues we are exploring how to bring high quality, scalable, sustainable and affordable education to places where children have no or only limited access to traditional schooling.